LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 `[AS] =` The gentle tune of music suddenly morphs into combat music.
 Ashira must use her Rusty Pipe to smash the screen of the old television in before it gets the chance to pry itself from the wall.
 After having done this, the music changes back to the gentle music playing before and the player is now able to inspect the vials on the desk.
 One is labeled as *wings*.
 The player is able to take this vial out of their inventory and drink it.

 `(Box 16):` (...
-The concoction in the vial graces Ashira’s tastebuds with a light and saccharine taste reminiscent of caramel—a taste that compliments the reddish brown that churned within the vial)
+The concoction in the vial graces Ashira’s taste buds with a light and saccharine taste reminiscent of caramel—a taste that compliments the reddish brown that churned within the vial)

 `[AS] =` A small box appears on the top right hand side of the screen, showing the player has 15 seconds of using feathery wings that they had sprouted in order to fly over the abyss in order to grab 3.1 and fly her to safety.